-Once a payment is made, you will either not receive the tickets, or the tickets you receive will be fake or non-transferrable.
+Once you make payments you will either will not receive the tickets, or the tickets you receive are fake or non-transferrable.
 When you arrive at the venue you will not get in.

-Some tickets are non-transferable and can only be used by the person who initially purchased them.
-In many cases, unauthorised resale of these tickets is illegal.
+Some tickets are not transferable and can only be used by the person who initially purchased them.
+In many cases unauthorised resale of these tickets is illegal.

-- ⚠ Buy tickets from the event promoter, venue box office, official agent or a reputable ticket exchange site. - ⚠ Where possible, pay for tickets using a credit card as this offers additional financial protection. - ⚠ Be suspicious of requests to pay by bank transfer. - ⚠ Be wary of paying for tickets where you are told someone will meet you at the event with your tickets as they may not arrive. - ⚠ If the retailer is a member of the Society of Ticket Agents and Retailers (STAR), you are offered additional protection if something goes wrong.
+- ⚠ Buy tickets from the event promoter, venue box office, official agent or a reputable ticket exchange site. - ⚠ Where possible, pay for tickets using a credit card as this offers additional financial protection. - ⚠ Be suspicious of requests to pay by bank transfer - ⚠ Be wary of paying for tickets where you are told someone will meet you at the event with your tickets, they may not arrive. - ⚠ If the retailer is a member of the Society of Ticket Agents and Retailers (STAR) you are offered additional protection if something goes wrong.
 If a website shows their logo you can check they are really a member on www.star.org.uk. - ▲ For further information on buying tickets safely visit the STAR website.